St Bede's College, Manchester: Today

 The school admits children from Roman Catholic and non-Catholic families.
-Pupils perform well at GCSE and A-level.
+Pupils performed well at GCSE and A-level in 2006.

 Members of the Manchester City Academy attend as part of the Premier League’s Full Time Training Model, funded by the club.

 School publications

 Baeda is the school's annual publication and reviews the academic, sporting and other events within the school.
 It was first published at Michaelmas 1896.
 It chronicles the achievements of pupils and publishes works of arts, poetry and prose, as well as tales from ex-pupils.
 Although the editor is a member of staff, it is largely contributed to by pupils.
 Its name is the school's patron saint's name in Latin.

 Notable alumni

 Alumni of the school, led by the games master and former Sale player Des Pastore MBE, founded the Old Bedians Rugby union Football Club in Chorltonville in 1954.